Cybersecurity

 Master of Engineering: 30 Credits or 10 Courses

-Students earning a Master of Engineering in Cybersecurity take ENPM691 - Hacking of C Programs and Unix Binaries, three Cybersecurity core courses, two Cybersecurity electives, and four technical electives.
-Any non pre-approved technical electives must be approved by an academic advisor prior to registering.
-There is no research or thesis required for this degree.
+Students pursuing a Master of Engineering in Cybersecurity are required to take ENPM691 - Hacking of C Programs and Unix Binaries, three Cybersecurity core courses, two Cybersecurity electives, and four technical electives as outlined on the degree planning sheet here.

 Graduate Certificate in Engineering: 12 Credits or 4 Courses